shundhammer/yqpkg/README.md

-# YQPkg - Standalone Qt Package Selector
+# Myrlyn - Graphical Software Package Manager

+_(Formerly known as YQPkg)_

+Myrlyn is a graphical package manager to select software packages and patterns for installation, update and removal.
+It uses _libzypp_ as its backend and Qt as its GUI toolkit.

-This is a fork of the YaST Qt package selector as a standalone Qt program without any YaST dependencies.
-It works directly with libzypp.
+This started in the 11/2024 SUSE Hack Week to make the SUSE YaST Qt package selector usable as a standalone Qt program without any YaST dependencies.

 ## License